cardinsou/Ubuntu-hardening/README.md

 The script must be executed with administrative privileges, so if you are not root run it with sudo command.

 Script automate user creation after hardening operations, so it:
-- create user if not exists
+- Create user if not exists
 - Set password that match the enforced password policies
 - Configure OTP
 - Set that the user must change password at next logon